Bricklayers Tool Kit

 This will be the most expensive part of the tool kit.
 It is used to check the brickwork as it is laid to check that the bricks are level (horizontal) and plumb (vertical).
 These also come in various sizes.
 The typical sizes for everyday work are 900 or 1200 millimetres long.
 They are available in wood or metal, the metal ones are easier to keep clean as they are easy to wash to remove mortar.

-Similar to the Spirit Level above, it has two bubbles, (one for levelling, the other for plumbing) but is smaller.
+Similar to the Spirit Level above, it has two bubbles, (one for leveling, the other for plumbing) but is smaller.
 It is very handy for decorative panels and soldier brick courses.

 Line and Pins